qmuloadmin/FreeNote/README.md

 Bulk selection and dragging will be added later.
 Items can be sent to the back and brought to the front so text can lay over an image, or even a playing GIF.
 Items can be renamed (mostly pointless for now, but will be useful for linking later).

 Changes are saved automatically every 3 seconds after a change occurs.
+This time period can be customized in settings.
 This is debounced so it doesn't occur every single change if they occur in quick succession.
-Currently, there is no way to save on-demand (will be added when normal menus are added).

 Here is a screenshot of the appearance and functionality, a few commits back, on Linux:
 ![Linux GIF](screenshots/freenote_sample.gif)